dribnet/purvs/README.md

 25 JULY
   Because it is impossible to tell whether the clock is show AM or PM, a new class called AMPMDisplay has been defined to solve this problem.
 This class is simply a circle that lerps forwards between two colours during AM to PM (a dark colour going to light), then lerps backwards between the same two colours during PM to AM (a light colour going to a dark colour).
 In contrast with the other displays, this one was the most simple to program.

   A bit later on I realised that this does not actually solve the problem at all; because the lerp backwards is just the inverse of the lerp forwards, two times 12 hours appart, lets say 5AM and 5PM, look identical.
 The only way to tell them apart is by waiting for the next hour to go by and seeing if the AMPMDisplay would get lighter or darker.
-To remedy this, a new static method was added that displayed in text AM or PM depending on the current hour.
+To remedy this, a new static method called text(...) was added that displayed in text AM or PM depending on the current hour.
 This was positioned near the centre of the background gear, with the same lerp colour as the main display.

 27 JULY
   I began working on the alarm today, starting with the indications before the alarm would go off.